JannikBirn/palworld-host-save-fix/README.md

 # Palworld Host Save Fix

+> ### :bangbang: This tool was developed for an earlier version of Palworld and might not work on the current version, *always* make a backup before using this tool.

 > ### :warning: This tool is experimental.
 Be careful of data loss and *always* make a backup.

 ## Information